 One of my favorite things at the Museum of the Rockies is the Taylor Planetarium shows.
 While I was in town, I went to two different shoes and they were both awesome.
 They have shows about everything about how we got the first man on the moon to how the Earth was formed.
 I recommend trying to see at least two or three shows if you get a chance.

-#4 What’s a visit to Bozeman without a trip to Yellowstone?
+#4 What’s a visit to Bozeman,MT without a trip to Yellowstone?

 Since Bozeman MT is known as the gateway to Yellowstone, how could you not take that trip?
 Yellowstone National Park, the first national park of the United States, is just a two-hour drive south of Bozeman.
 Entering this UNESCO world heritage site from the north gate takes you to some of the most breathtaking views you’ll ever find.
 Tower falls, Mammoth Hot Springs, Yellowstone Lake, and of course eventually Old Faithful.

 Yellowstone can be quite busy during the summer, as it’s the most popular season for traveling through the USA’s national parks.
 Winter in Yellowstone, however, is a sight to behold.
 With nearly empty roads and paths, hiking and driving around Yellowstone are much easier and less crowded.
 That, combined with the views of the snow-capped Gallatin and Bear Tooth Mountain ranges, makes Yellowstone a great place to visit during a ski trip to Bozeman, and an experience you won’t soon forget.